Who Makes Medical Decisions in Texas If There Is No Medical Power of Attorney?

 However, if you become incapacitated and do not have a Texas Medical Power of Attorney, a family member may still have the power to consent to medical treatment on your behalf.
 It may just not be the person you would have preferred to act as your surrogate.

-Who Can Consent to Medical Treatment If I Don’t Have a Medical Power of Attorney?
+What Happens If You Don’t Have a Medical Power of Attorney in Texas?

 - Your spouse.